reicalasso/dynamic_neural_core_bwr/docs/PROJECT_MANAGEMENT.md

 - Preparation of integration tests
 - Conducting performance benchmarks
 - Comparative testing with Transformer
-- Addition of stress tests and edge-case validations for critical NSM features like memory and attention mechanisms.
+- Addition of stress tests and edge-case validations for critical DNC features like memory and attention mechanisms.

 ### Phase 10: Documentation and Deployment
 Duration: 2 weeks